ZahidAhmad7/Demo-code/README.md

 # Demo-code
-This is demo for understanding purpose only
+This is demo for understanding purpose only.